emdashdrupal/Carto/Home.md

 *This is an example showing that you can use Building, Network, and Zoning features to assist your georeferencing process.*

 ## Changelog

+### 0.2.4

+* Fixed the issue where the Edge field of the Network feature could not be read by software such as ArcGIS.
+[Reported by [Cities: Skylines LightLight](https://www.youtube.com/@CS_LightLight)]
+* Fixed the jagged edges of some pathways connecting to the normal roads.
+* Tried to fix the problem of the exported Edge field of the Network feature containing invalid polygons.
+Some micro (< 1m) self-intersections may still appear when the roads are connected at a very sharp angle.

 ### 0.2.3